President of the General Assembly

 Compensation for the President of the General Assembly is determined by the home Member State, which pays the President a salary.
 This salary is in addition to the privileges granted to all persons acting in the service of the UN or its Member States.

-The President of the 65th Session of the General Assembly is currently Mr. Joseph Deiss of Switzerland.
-He was nominated by the whose turn it was to field candidates for the presidency.
+The President of the upcoming 69th session will be Mr. Sam Kutesa of Uganda.
+Kutesa was nominated by the African group, whose turn it was to field candidates for the presidency.

 The regional nominations for the next five years are as follows: